 Like many of you, we have a "must see" list of destinations that we would like to visit.
-I decided it might be a good time to highlight some of these places in my newsletters this summer.
 Do you have a destination that you would love to know more about?
 Send me an email and let me know about it!
-I would enjoy researching and featuring it as an article for the week.
+I would enjoy researching and featuring it as an article here.

 One of the places on my list is the beautiful state of Alaska.
 I have completed many hours of research for my clients, and have experienced it through the many stories and photographs that they have shared with me.
 I have several clients traveling to Alaska this summer and fall, so I decided it would be a great time to highlight this spectacular destination.

 Alaska is the largest U.S. state and boasts the highest mountain in North America, Mt.
 McKinley.
 Alaska has more than 6,600 miles of coastline, more than all the other states combined.
 There are hundreds of picturesque islands sprinkled throughout the coastline among many scenic waterways.
 History and culture are a major part of the charm of Alaska, along with the large unspoiled environment.
 There is so much to see and learn about wildlife, nature, and cultures that are very different from our own.

 When is the best time to visit?

 Anytime from mid-May to mid-September, you will have long days, nice weather, and all of nature will be alive and in full bloom.
 The peak season, with the least chance of rain and the most daylight will be from mid-June through mid-August.
 Daytime temperatures range from 60-80's during this time of year.
 Nighttime lows are in the 40-50's, keeping in mind that where you are in Alaska will vary the temperatures some too.
 When visiting during this time of year, it is a good idea to bring a variety of clothing and wear layers during the day.
 That way, you can remove outer layers as the temps rise, or add layers as it cools down, especially when visiting glaciers.